1Pip2/QueueLang/README.md

 # QueueLang
 QueueLang is a language that is:
   - A WORK IN PROGRESS!
-  - Interpreted and compiles to bytecode AheadOfTime
+  - Interpreted and compiled to bytecode AheadOfTime
   - 100% queue based at runtime
-  - Is self-compiled whilst the VirtualMachine is written in c
 ## The Concept
 All operations(+, -, if, else, ..), data(Numbers, Strings, ..) and results of operations get enqueued. <br />
 For example, "(7 - 4) * (8 % 3)" would be written as: "- 7 4 % 8 3 *;"